umarhassan-mitodl/21a.506-spring-2019/content/pages/syllabus-and-calendar.md

 Clastres, Pierre. _Society Against the State: Essays in Political Anthropology_.
 Translated by Robert Hurley in association with Abe Stein.
 Zone Books, 1989.
 ISBN: 9780942299014.

 Kockelman, Paul. _The Chicken and the Quetzal: Incommensurate Ontologies and Portable Values in Guatemala’s Cloud Forest._ Duke University Press Books, 2016.
-ISBN: 9780822360728. \[Preview with [Google Books](https://books.google.com/books?id=ivo8CwAAQBAJ&pg=PAfrontcover#v=onepage&q&f=false)\]
+ISBN: 9780822360728. \[Preview with {{% resource_link "b30b66f3-9d62-40bd-93a4-54b894d59234" "Google Books" %}}\]

 The other texts are articles and book chapters and can be found in the {{% resource_link 23173b2d-2ac9-bd6f-47a0-2d54b19168fe "Readings" %}} section.

 Citations
 ---------

 Plagiarism is a serious offense.
 It's also wrong.
 If your text repeats part of another text verbatim, use quotation marks and include the source in parentheses (author's last name, year: page number).
 If your text paraphrases another, include the source from which you've borrowed ideas in parentheses (author's last name, year).
-For more information on citation formats, check out the [Chicago Manual of Style Online](https://www.chicagomanualofstyle.org/home.html).
+For more information on citation formats, check out the {{% resource_link "83abf11c-22e7-4e7c-9797-245ea821e865" "Chicago Manual of Style Online" %}}.

 Calendar
 --------